ClickHouse/clickhouse-docs/docs/en/concepts/why-clickhouse-is-so-fast.md

 Finally, ClickHouse uses a vectorized query processing layer that parallelizes query execution as much as possible to utilize all resources for maximum speed and efficiency.

-“Vectorization” means that query plan operators pass intermediate result rows in batches instead of single rows.
+"Vectorization" means that query plan operators pass intermediate result rows in batches instead of single rows.
 This leads to better utilization of CPU caches and allows operators to apply SIMD instructions to process multiple values at once.
 In fact, many operators come in multiple versions \- one per SIMD instruction set generation.
 ClickHouse will automatically select the most recent and fastest version based on the capabilities of the hardware it runs on.

 Modern systems have dozens of CPU cores.
 To utilize all cores, ClickHouse unfolds the query plan into multiple lanes, typically one per core.
 Each lane processes a disjoint range of the table data.
-That way, the performance of the database scales “vertically” with the number of available cores.
+That way, the performance of the database scales "vertically" with the number of available cores.

 If a single node becomes too small to hold the table data, further nodes can be added to form a cluster.
-Tables can be split (“sharded”) and distributed across the nodes.
-ClickHouse will run queries on all nodes that store table data and thereby scale “horizontally” with the number of available nodes.
+Tables can be split ("sharded") and distributed across the nodes.
+ClickHouse will run queries on all nodes that store table data and thereby scale "horizontally" with the number of available nodes.

 ## Meticulous attention to detail

-> **“ClickHouse is a freak system - you guys have 20 versions of a hash table.
+> **"ClickHouse is a freak system - you guys have 20 versions of a hash table.
 You guys have all these amazing things where most systems will have one hash table** **…** **ClickHouse has this amazing performance because it has all these specialized components"** [Andy Pavlo, Database Professor at CMU](https://www.youtube.com/watch?v=Vy2t_wZx4Is&t=3579s)

 What sets ClickHouse [apart](https://www.youtube.com/watch?v=CAS2otEoerM) is its meticulous attention to low-level optimization.
-Building a database that simply works is one thing, but engineering it to deliver speed across diverse query types, data structures, distributions, and index configurations is where the “[freak system](https://youtu.be/Vy2t_wZx4Is?si=K7MyzsBBxgmGcuGU&t=3579)” artistry shines.
+Building a database that simply works is one thing, but engineering it to deliver speed across diverse query types, data structures, distributions, and index configurations is where the "[freak system](https://youtu.be/Vy2t_wZx4Is?si=K7MyzsBBxgmGcuGU&t=3579)" artistry shines.

 **Hash Tables.** Let’s take a hash table as an example.
 Hash tables are central data structures used by joins and aggregations.
 As a programmer, one needs to consider these design decisions: